 Cannabis has been granted the title “wonder drug”, credited as the miracle cure for various ailments, from cancer to nausea to PTSD.
 Though further research will be required to determine which effects are legitimate and which have been exaggerated or falsely attributed, there is no denying that various cannabis strains and products have powerful medical benefits, and some that cannot be replicated with other medications.
 But how does cannabis' effectiveness compare against pharmaceuticals?
 Could cannabis offer a solution to the opioid epidemic gripping our nation?

-To find out the answers to this question and more, Brightfield Group and HelloMD launched the most in-depth consumer survey to date of cannabis usage patterns, with a focus on CBD and its effectiveness vis-a-vis pharmaceuticals.
+To find out the answers to these questions and more, Brightfield Group and HelloMD launched the most in-depth consumer survey to date of cannabis usage patterns, with a focus on CBD and its effectiveness vis-a-vis pharmaceuticals.
 The full report, with results from more than 2,400 respondents from the HelloMD community, will be available in June.

 A whopping 41% of cannabis users surveyed report swapping out other medications completely in favor of cannabis, while another 58% use cannabis and other medication or alternate between them.
 Results are even more stark when we look specifically at users of prescription drugs.
-Nearly half of respondents (46%) who had previously used opioids to treat their conditions, and have given up them up completely to use cannabis instead.
+Nearly half of respondents (46%) who had previously used opioids to treat their conditions, have given them up completely to use cannabis instead.
 43% of all respondents who had previously used any prescription drugs (including opioids and drugs for anxiety, sleep, nausea, ADD and migraines) have given them up entirely to use cannabis instead.
 And they are extremely happy with the results.
 74% of respondents who had previously used opioids consider cannabis to be extremely effective or very effective in treating their medical conditions, and another 17% consider it to be moderately effective.
+It seems a cannabis replacement for traditional pharmaceuticals is at least possible.

 Non-psychoactive CBD dominant products offer an powerful, and increasingly popular alternative or complement to pharmaceuticals.
 Respondents were asked specifically about their cannabidiol (CBD) use and its effectiveness in relieving their various medical conditions when compared to the other medications and remedies they were using.